QuentinRa/blog.quentinra.dev/maths/optimization/uo/geometric.md

 \]
 </p>

 Complete here...
-You must find a point giving us an indefinite hessian.
+You must find a point, giving us an indefinite hessian.